The Hangover Part II: Cast

 Mike Tyson reprises his role as himself and sings a cover of the 1984 Murray Head song "One Night in Bangkok" for the movie.

 The film is the Hollywood debut of Mason Lee, son of director Ang Lee.

 Nick Cassavetes has a cameo appearance as a Bangkok tattoo artist.
 Liam Neeson was initially cast in that role, which was originally envisioned for Mel Gibson.

 Production

 Development and pre-production

 In April 2009, Warner Bros. hired Todd Phillips, who directed The Hangover, to write a sequel with Scot Armstrong.
 The deal, reached two months before the release of The Hangover in June 2009, came as result of The Hangovers positive screen tests, and a trailer which drew a strong reaction from audiences at ShoWest.
-The writers from the first film, Scott Moore and Jon Lucas, decided not to come back to write the sequel because, according to Lucas, "they were done with that story…and didn't want to just write Hangover sequels their whole careers".Variety reported in July 2009, that production on The Hangover 2 would begin in October 2010, for a May 26, 2011 release, following the same production schedule used for the first film.
+The writers from the first film, Scott Moore and Jon Lucas, decided not to come back to write the sequel because, according to Lucas, "they were done with that story…and didn't want to just write Hangover sequels their whole careers."Variety reported in July 2009, that production on The Hangover 2 would begin in October 2010, for a May 26, 2011 release, following the same production schedule used for the first film.
 Also in July, Zach Galifianakis stated in an interview with Latino Review that the film will be set in Thailand, "Well, I think we're going to Thailand.
 The problem with Hangover 2 is that we have to live up to what we did which is very difficult.
 So we get, I think, kind of kidnapped.
 It has nothing to do with the bachelor party.
-We're definitely not doing that again but we do end up in an exotic location.
-That's all I know".
+We're definitely not doing that again but we do end up in an exotic place.
+That's all I know."

 In January 2010, Phillips dismissed rumors that Zac Efron would join the cast of The Hangover 2, though Ed Helms stated that Efron would be a welcomed addition, commenting, "I love that guy.
-He's actually really funny".
+He's actually really funny."

 In March 2010, Phillips denied reports that the film would take place in Mexico or Thailand stating, "I don't know.
 There's a lot of rumors.
-There was rumor also that it was going to Mexico or something and neither are true".
+There was rumor also that it was going to Mexico or something and neither are true."
 Also by March, Galifianakis, Helms, Bradley Cooper, and Justin Bartha completed negotiations and signed deals to reprise their roles in the sequel.